NOTE: This week’s post about Self-Publishing Software comes from Dave Chesson, the Kindle Marketing Jedi behind KDP Rocket and Kindlepreneur.com

 This competition analysis screen gives you information related to the title, subtitle, author name, age, keyword data, review data, price and sales data, for each book ranking for a particular idea keyword.

 This gives you an accurate idea of how difficult it will be to compete for your book idea.
-You can spot opportunities based on a lack of keyword in the title and subtitle, for example, as well as low numbers of reviews.
+You can spot opportunities based on a lack of keywords in the title and subtitle, for example, as well as low numbers of reviews.
 This can help you come up with a competitive approach and a tactical approach to your book title.

 Researching a book idea is the first stage of self-publishing success.
-Using software gives you reliable data to write a book you know there is commercial demand for.
+Using software gives you reliable data to write a book you know there is a commercial demand for.
 The cost of research software is nothing compared to the time saved on writing a book idea which doesn’t sell.
 If you sell only a few more copies of your book as a result then the software has paid for itself.

 Writing and publishing a book involves many different phases.